 In order to keep this creative flow of energy circulating throughout your body, it is important to cultivate a constant and persistent curious nature as you go about your day.
-This will assist you with overcoming the problems and challenges that are confronting your life, while helping raise your emotional levels of awareness about events and circumstances.
+This will assist you in overcoming the problems and challenges that are confronting your life while helping raise your emotional levels of awareness about events and circumstances.

 Thinking in Metaphors